arcegacardenas/eks-workshop-v2/website/docs/troubleshooting/workernodes/one/index.md

 ```

 As we can see, we are missing the permissions needed by AWSServiceRoleForAutoScaling service-linked role to use the CMK for encryption.
 Add the missing permissions.
-As we can see, we are missing the permissions needed by AWSServiceRoleForAutoScaling service-linked role to use the CMK for encryption.
-Add the missing permissions.

 :::info
-The below script is a bash one liner that will add the policy to the variable NEW_POLICY.
-Then it will run the aws kms put-key-policy to the CMK using the variable as input finishing with a aws kms get-key-policy to verify the change.
 The below script is a bash one liner that will add the policy to the variable NEW_POLICY.
 Then it will run the aws kms put-key-policy to the CMK using the variable as input finishing with a aws kms get-key-policy to verify the change.
 :::